Asymptotic Momentum of Dirac Particles in One Space Dimension: Classical Limit of the Dirac Equation

-with $\vartheta \in [0,\pi]$.
-By the linearity of Dirac's equation, and the symmetry of the problem under parity, it is enough to find the solution corresponding to just one of these, i.e. the solution for $\vartheta = 0$ can be obtained from the one with $\vartheta = \pi$, which we now proceed to analyze.
+By the linearity of Dirac's equation, and the symmetry of the problem under parity, it is enough to \edit{analyze} the solution corresponding to just one of \edit{$\mathring{\Psi}^L_\pm$, since for example} the solution for \edit{$\mathring{\Psi}^L_-$ data} can be obtained from the one \edit{for $\mathring{\Psi}^L_+$ data}.